Long Island: Primary and secondary education

 Many public and private high schools on Long Island are ranked among the best in the United States.
 Nassau and Suffolk counties are the home of 125 public school districts containing 656 public schools.
-It also hosts private schools such as Friends Academy, Chaminade High School, Kellenberg Memorial High School, St. Anthony's High School, and North Shore Hebrew Academy, as well as parochial schools, many of which are operated by the Catholic Diocese of Rockville Centre.
+Brookhaven Public Schools is the largest district.
+It also hosts private schools such as Friends Academy, Chaminade High School, Kellenberg Memorial High School, St. Anthony's High School, and North Shore Hebrew Academy.
+There also are many parochial schools on Long Island, including several operated by the Catholic Diocese of Rockville Centre.

 In contrast, all of Brooklyn and Queens are served by the New York City Department of Education, the largest school district in the United States.
 Three of the nine specialized high schools in New York City are in the two Long Island boroughs, those being Brooklyn Latin School, Brooklyn Technical High School (one of the original three specialized schools), and Queens High School for the Sciences.
 Like Nassau and Suffolk counties, they are home to private schools such as Poly Prep Country Day School, Packer Collegiate Institute, and Saint Ann's School, and Berkeley Carroll School, and parochial schools operated by the Catholic Diocese of Brooklyn.

 Colleges and universities

-Long Island is home to a range of higher-education institutions, both public and private.
+Long Island is home to a range of higher education institutions, both public and private.
 Brooklyn and Queens contain five of eleven senior colleges within CUNY, the public university system of New York City and one of the largest in the country.
 Among these are the notable institutions of Brooklyn College and Queens College.
-Brooklyn also contains private colleges such as Pratt Institute and the New York University Polytechnic School of Engineering, an engineering college that merged with New York University in 2014.
+Brooklyn also contains private colleges such as Pratt Institute and the New York University Tandon School of Engineering, the engineering school of New York University.

-Several colleges and universities within the State University of New York system are on Long Island, including Stony Brook University (which noted its health sciences research and medical center), as well as Nassau Community College and Suffolk County Community College that serve their respective counties.
-Private institutions include Molloy College in Rockville Centre, the New York Institute of Technology, Hofstra University and Adelphi University (both in the Town of Hempstead), as well as Long Island University (with its C.W.
-Post campus, on a former Gold Coast estate in Brookville, and a satellite campus in downtown Brooklyn).
-Long Island also contains the Webb Institute, a small naval architecture college in Glen Cove.
-The island is also home to the United States Merchant Marine Academy, a Federal Service Academy in Kings Point, on the North Shore.
+Several colleges and universities within the State University of New York system are on Long Island, including Stony Brook University, Nassau Community College, and Suffolk County Community College.
+Notable private universities on Long Island include Molloy University in Rockville Centre, the New York Institute of Technology in Old Westbury, Hofstra University in Hempstead, Adelphi University in Garden City, Long Island University (with its C.W.
+Post campus on a former Gold Coast estate in Brookville and a satellite campus in downtown Brooklyn), the Webb Institute, a small naval architecture college in Glen Cove, and the U.S. Merchant Marine Academy, a U.S. service academy in Kings Point, on the North Shore.